LizelotMeb/information-retrieval/README.md

 - caching pipeline outputs in `results/cache/` so expensive runs do not have to be repeated
 - evaluating saved runs without recomputing them
 - making per-query comparison tables

+`src/analysis.py` is used for:

+- adding simple query features
+- labeling queries as helped, hurt, or neutral
+- summarizing which systems perform best per query

 `notebooks/experiments.ipynb` is used for: